-Following LPS’s Partnership Cycle, the collaboration began with an exploration of the mission and goals of ReadWorks.
-An assessment report was produced, based on the LPS Reading PK-3 model, that included recommendations of factors based on learning sciences to consider and strategies to potentially develop as part of ReadWorks’ digital platform.
+Following LVP’s Partnership Cycle, the collaboration began with an exploration of the mission and goals of ReadWorks.
+An assessment report was produced, based on the LVP Reading PK-3 model, that included recommendations of factors based on learning sciences to consider and strategies to potentially develop as part of ReadWorks’ digital platform.
 Together, the teams created an implementation timeline for short-, medium-, and long-term phases of development, to fully achieve the product mission.

 We also conducted teacher interviews to understand if and how the new features were addressing learner variability in the short-term.
-For example, LPS suggested ReadWorks include an audio version for each article in their collection of reading material in order to make the information available to every learner.
+For example, LVP suggested ReadWorks include an audio version for each article in their collection of reading material in order to make the information available to every learner.
 Teachers reported that the audio feature allowed all learners, whether or not they could decode quickly, to access knowledge.
 Subsequently, more students were engaged and confident to participate in classroom discussions.

 After implementing other agreed-upon features that improve accessibility, the teams plan to document the impact of the partnership by examining trends from over two million Pre-K through third grade students who are completing assignments using the ReadWorks platform.

 Ultimately, we uncovered three key takeaways from our partnership work with ReadWorks: